-The address for the ME is 0 Greenfield Road, Deerfield, MA.
-(Lot 150-7 & 154-14) A cultivator, a retailer, and a product manufacturer license complies with the Deerfield zoning regulations.
+The address for the ME is 0 Greenfield Road, South Deerfield, MA.
+The retailer, product manufacturer, and cultivator complies with all South Deerfield zoning requirements.

-In accordance with Deerfield's Zoning Bylaws, the proposed property is located in South Deerfield's designated green zone.
+In accordance with South Deerfield's Zoning Bylaws, the proposed property is located in South Deerfield's designated green zone.

-In accordance with the Commission's regulations, the property is not located within 500 feet of a public or private school providing education to children in kindergarten or grades 1 the 12. ough
+In accordance with the Commission's regulations, the property is not located within 500 feet of a public or private school providing education to children in kindergarten or grades 1 through 12.